Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Consider trying Amtrak’s coach class.

-The Berkshire Flyer’s coach class includes many amenities, such as comfortable seats, a fold-down tray, and individual reading lights.
+The Berkshire Flyer’s coach class features numerous amenities, including comfortable seats, a fold-down tray, and individual reading lights.
 There are also overhead compartments and luggage storage racks.

-Moreover, you can charge your phone using the 120v grounded electric outlets available on the coach’s wall.
+Moreover, you can charge your phone using the 120-volt grounded electric outlets available on the coach’s wall.
 You can get off the train with your phone fully charged.

 Business class